BBVA/apicheck/docs/tools/send-to-proxy.md

 ## Using Docker

-Get Docker images for tools:
+Pull the Docker images for the tools:

 - sensitive-json
 - apicheck-curl